justpqa/lightweight-rag-agent-for-genomic-curation/README.md

 ## 📊 Evaluation and analysis

-I have test 4 different configurations of (chunk_size, top_k, top_k_rerank) across 10 different questions in queries.jsonl and the results are as follow:
+I have test 4 different configurations of (chunk_size, top_k, top_k_rerank) across 10 different questions in queries.jsonl and the results are as follow (here, I measured based on question-answer cosine similarity, as well as max/min similarity of citation with answer (to make sure if answer aligned with citation)):

 | chunk_size | top_k | top_k_rerank | question_answer_similarity | citation_answer_max_similarity | citation_answer_min_similarity |
 |------------|--------------|----------|------------|--------------|----------|